 Ontario has a separate minimum wage rate specifically for students under 18 years old who meet specific criteria.
 This student minimum wage aims to balance the needs of younger and less experienced workers with employer expectations.

-Understanding their rights and obligations related to minimum wage is crucial for students entering the workforce while pursuing their education.
-This guide provides an in-depth look at Ontarioโs student minimum wage, including key regulations, eligibility, upcoming changes, and helpful resources.
+Understanding their rights and obligations related to minimum wage in Ontario is crucial for students entering the workforce while pursuing their education.

 What is the Student Minimum Wage in Ontario?

-The current hourly rate for Ontarioโs student minimum wage is $15.60 as of October 1, 2023.
-This represents a $1 per hour increase from the previous student rate of $14.60.
+The hourly rate for Ontario’s student minimum wage stands at $16.60 per hour as of October 1, 2025.
+This represents a 40-cent increase from the previous student rate of $16.20.

-In comparison, Ontario’s general adult minimum wage is currently $16.55 per hour as of April 1, 2024.
-So, there is a $0.95 gap between the regular and student minimum wages.
+In comparison, Ontario’s general minimum wage is currently $17.60 per hour, as of October 1, 2025.
+So, there is a $1 gap between the regular and student minimum wages.

 Who Qualifies for the Student Minimum Wage in Ontario?